webmin/authentic-theme/README.md

 ###Troubleshoot
 1. Automatic updates notification feature doesn't work or `Can't locate Net/SSLeay.pm in ..)`<br>
    This happens because _Webmin_ is trying to open a link and download the theme using _https_ protocol. `Net::SSLeay` - is high level functions for accessing web servers (by using HTTP/HTTPS).
-You can install it using CPAN module in _Webmin_ or using CLI.
+You can install it using _Perl_ module in _Webmin_ or using _command-line_.
 Package name is `perl-Net-SSLeay`.
-Besides, in case you have mentioned module installed and automatic update feature still doesn't work, you would have to also install either `LWP::Protocol::https` or `Bundle::LWP` using CPAN or by package name `perl-LWP-Protocol-https` or `perl-libwww-perl` respectively;
+Besides, in case you have mentioned module installed and automatic update feature still doesn't work, you would have to also install either `LWP::Protocol::https` or `Bundle::LWP` using _CPAN_ or by package name `perl-LWP-Protocol-https` or `perl-libwww-perl` respectively;
 2. Strange `Â` character is appeared in text-editor mode<br>
    This happens because of encoding disparity.
 To fix this, just set language in _Webmin_ to `UTF-8` and make sure that your browser also has detected it as `UTF-8`;
 3. I get `HEAD 404 (File not found)` in console<br>
    That is not really an error.
 It happens, when theme is checking, if needed _URL_ exists and can be loaded;
 4. Page loader/spinner got stuck<br>
-   To prematurely dismiss a loader, click the `Escape` key for the right loader and `Ctrl+Escape` for the left, or loader's close button, right next to it.
+   To prematurely dismiss a loader, click _once_ the `Escape` key for the right loader and `Ctrl+Escape` for the left, or loader's close button, right next to it;
+5. Can't toggle _checkbox_ in a row of a _table_<br>
+   Theme provides an extended support for operations with table rows.
+It's easy to select current row by simply `right-clicking` on it with the mouse (on mobile device `long-tap`).
+Regular `click` on the row will take you to the row's main link.

 ###Development
 ####Lead developer